shanesturrock/bioit/docs/BioIT-repository.md

     git config --global user.email "you@example.com"
     git config --global user.name "Your Name"

+Also run the following:

+    git config --global push.default simple

 If you want to store your credentials do the following:

     git config --global credential.helper store